 - Worldwide travel insurance is available at www.lonelyplanet.com/travel-insurance.
 You can buy, extend and claim online anytime – even if you’re already on the road.

 - Colombia is a wired country.
 Internet is everywhere and while internet cafes have died out in large cities, some of the remoter places still retain one or two.

 - In smaller towns and more remote destinations, the government's ambitious and heralded Plan Vive Digital has brought free wi-fi to almost everywhere.
 You can usually stop by the local library, park or cultural center to get online.

-- Almost all hostels and hotels offer wi-fi.
+- Almost all hostels and hotels offer free wi-fi.
 Shopping centers often have free wi-fi and so do most restaurants and cafes.
 Major airports offer wi-fi although it's usually very poor.

 If arrested you have the right to an attorney.
 If you don't have one, one will be appointed to you (and paid for by the government).
 There is a presumption of innocence and you can expect a speedy trial.

 The most common legal situation that travelers find themselves in involves drugs.
 In 2012, Colombia’s Constitutional Court decriminalized the possession of small amounts of cocaine (1g or less) and marijuana (20g or less) for personal use, and in 2016 it removed the cap on the legal amount of drugs for personal use, but that doesn't mean it's a good idea.
 Although you cannot be criminally prosecuted, police may still give you a hard time and you may be ordered to receive physical or psychological treatment depending on your level of intoxication.